The Biology Department’s Master of Science program emphasizes research and preparation

 - present and successfully defend the thesis in a public forum.

-The following illustrates 30-42 hours of coursework requirements.
+The following illustrates the minimum coursework requirements.
 In addition, a maximum of 15 hours of thesis research may be required to fulfill degree requirements.

 Required Courses (6 hours)